 The government has taken initiative, concerned departments have structured the policies of SNC, and the new curriculum is being formalized.
 After the implementation of the uniform curriculum, the onus of achieving all the ambitious goals associated with SNC would be on the shoulders of the teachers.
 Unfortunately, there is a dearth of trained teachers, especially at the primary and secondary levels in Pakistan.
 If the teachers failed to fulfill their responsibility, all the goals and objectives would remain unachieved.
 There is a dire need to train the teachers first.
 The vocational training programs should be organized at all levels before the implementation of the Single National Curriculum across the country.

 The objectives associated with the ‘Single National Curriculum’ could be achieved only when (i) all the out-of-school children are brought to schools, (ii) the gender disparity in education is minimized or brought to end, (iii) all the basic infrastructural requirements are made available in the schools, (iv) teachers are held accountable for their negligence or undue absenteeism, (v) books, pencils, uniforms, and transport facilities are provided to children, and (vi) the article 25-A of the constitution is implemented in letter and spirit.
 Unfortunately, Pakistan’s weak economy does not allow for these steps to be taken.
-Thus, the budgetary constraints are a serious impediment in the way.
+Thus, budgetary constraints are a serious impediment in the way.

 Possible Central-Provincial Disharmony

-The ‘Single National Curriculum Framework’ is formulated after bringing all the stake-holders on one page.
+The ‘Single National Curriculum Framework’ is formulated after bringing all the stakeholders on one page.
 It is believed that the center and all the provinces see eye-to-eye on the subject.
 After the 18th amendment to the constitution of Pakistan, the subject of ‘education’ has been devolved to the provinces.
 Now, the provincial governments are fully authorized to reform the education system of their provinces as per their requirements and needs.
 Ergo, the possibility of disharmony between the center and the provinces on the subject of SNC in the future cannot be ruled out.

 For the ‘Single National Curriculum’ to become viable, the government must work on structural shortcomings like making choices of subjects available at all levels for minorities, training the teachers, bringing all the out-of-school children to school, etc. In this regard, special attention must be paid to female education.
 The societal obstructions placed in the way to education for girls must be removed.
-Moreover, more budgets should be allocated to the educational sector and corrupt practices or white-collar crimes must be curbed to make SNC viable.
+Moreover, more budgets should be allocated to the educational sector.
+Also, corrupt practices or white-collar crimes must be curbed to make SNC viable.
 The religious parties and religious scholars of the country must be brought on one page for reforms in madrassahs.

 The introduction of the ‘Single National Curriculum’ by the government is a welcomed step.
 For a society like Pakistan, it will prove to be a panacea for all socio-economic problems.
 It is heartening to see that the long-neglected education sector has finally caught the attention of the authorities.
-With the reformed education system and the resulted classless society, Pakistan would soon start making strides towards betterment, development, and progress.
+With the reformed education system and the resulted classless society; Pakistan would soon start making strides towards betterment, development, and progress.